— — Mugdha Bansal, Healers at Home

 1. Minimize Caffeinated and Aerated Drinks:

 The artificial sweetener aspartame found in diet drinks reduces serotonin levels by inhibiting the brain’s uptake and conversion of tryptophan.
 There’s evidence that when consumed over time, excessive caffeine eventually leads to brain cells becoming desensitized to serotonin or to serotonin suppression.
-So say no to coffee.

 2. Minimize Sugar